ayaanzhaque/SSWL-IDN/README.md

 # SSWL-IDN

-This repository contains the implementation of the paper ["Window-Level is a Strong Denoising Surrogate"](https://arxiv.org/abs/2105.07153) by Ayaan Haque, Adam Wang, and Abdullah-Al-Zubaer Imran.
+This repository contains the implementation of the paper ["Window-Level is a Strong Denoising Surrogate"](https://arxiv.org/abs/2105.07153) by Ayaan Haque, Adam Wang, and Abdullah-Al-Zubaer Imran from Saratoga High School and Stanford University.
 In [MICCAI MLMI](https://miccai2021.org/), 2021.

 We introduce SSWL-IDN, a novel self-supervised CT denoising window-level prediction surrogate task.
 Our method is task-relevant and related to the downstream task, yielding improved performance over recent methods.